-We may enter into collaborations with third parties for the development and commercialization of GB-102 or other product candidates.
+We intend to enter into collaborations with third parties for the development and commercialization of GB-102, and may also do so for our other product candidates.
 If our collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates.

-We may utilize a variety of types of collaboration arrangements with third parties to develop or commercialize any of our product candidates.
+We may utilize a variety of types of collaboration arrangements with third parties to develop or commercialize GB-102 and any of our other product candidates.
 We also may enter into arrangements with third parties to perform these services in the United States if we do not establish our own sales, marketing and distribution capabilities in the United States for our product candidates or if we determine that such arrangements are otherwise beneficial.
 We also may seek collaborators for development and commercialization of other product candidates.
 Our likely collaborators for any sales, marketing, distribution, development, licensing or broader collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
 We are not currently party to any such arrangement.
 Our ability to generate revenues from these arrangements will depend on our collaborators' abilities and efforts to successfully perform the functions assigned to them in these arrangements.